 Back in 1965, your choice for baseball bats was fairly straight-forward.
 Did you prefer the Louisville Slugger like Mickey Mantle used or the Adirondack like Willie Mays.
 Both were made from select ash.
+Professional baseball was dominated by a few big bat companies.

 When I started doing the research on traditional ash bats, I learned that there is a natural enemy causing some problems.
 For decades, Pennsylvania forests have provided ash wood for baseball bats.
 In 2002, the emerald ash borer, a species of beetle dangerous to ash trees and once foreign to America, was discovered in Michigan.
 By 2007 it had reached Pennsylvania.
 If it reaches certain parts of the state, the supply of ash bats could be severely diminished.
 While the manufacturers of bats are aware of the beetle and are taking what precautions they can, it still threatens.